BuidlGuidl/event-wallet/README.md

   - **Wallet access**.
 Will load the wallet linked to the QR, located at your Event Ticket.
   - **Send to**.
 Loads the Send screen with a preloaded "To" address.
 You'll have to scan this QR from another wallet or from a swag stand.
   - **Mint collectible**.
 It loads Mint screen for the soulbound collectible linked to the QR.
-You'll find those during the speaks.
+You'll find those during the talks.

   ![Mint collectible](.github/img/EventWallet_Mint.JPG)